akka/akka-grpc/docs/src/main/paradox/mtls.md

 ## Setting the server up

-A JKS store can be prepared with the right contents, or we can create it the fly from cert files in some location the server can access for reading, in this sample we use cert and key files in PEM format available from the file system and use the Akka HTTP convenience factories to load them.
+A JKS store can be prepared with the right contents, or we can create it on the fly from certificate files in some location the server as read access to.
+In this example we use certificate and key files in the PEM format available from the file system and use the Akka HTTP convenience factories to load them.

-The server is set up with its own private key and cert as well as a trust store with a CA to trust client certificates from:
+The server is set up with its own private key and certificate as well as with a trust store containing the certificate authority (CA) to trust client certificates from:

 Scala
 :  @@snip [MtlsGreeterServer.scala](/plugin-tester-scala/src/main/scala/example/myapp/helloworld/MtlsGreeterServer.scala) { #full-server }